 The Legacy of Expressionism Art

-The Expressionist Art movement was indeed revolutionary and wide-ranging, as it went on to inspire various offshoot movements and influence the development of contemporary art.
-The Expressionist movement was not a discrete one, as artists practicing this style experimented with techniques from other movements.
-This experimentation went on to affect several artistic genres which followed Expressionism, such as Futurism, Cubism, Dadaism, and Surrealism.
+The Expressionism art movement was indeed revolutionary and wide-ranging, as it went on to inspire various offshoot movements and influence the development of Contemporary art.
+The Expressionist movement was not a discrete one since artists practicing this style experimented with techniques from other movements.
+This experimentation went on to affect several artistic genres which followed Expressionism, including Futurism, Cubism, Dadaism, and Surrealism.

-Several Expressionists lost their lives during World War One, either from fighting or from trauma or illness as a result of the war.
+Several Expressionists also lost their lives during World War I, either from fighting, trauma, or illness as a result of the war.
 Due to this, the movement fell out of favor within the immediate post-war period and was indefinitely closed by the Nazi dictatorship in 1933.
 Expressionist artists were labeled as degenerates by Nazis and their artworks were taken out of galleries and seized.

-However, Expression art paved the way for the development of later art movements, with its characteristics still existing in artistic practices today.
+However, Expressionist art paved the way for the development of later art movements with its characteristics still existing in artistic practices today.

-An important avant-garde development of Expression was Abstract Expressionism, originating in the post-war United States during the 1940s and 1950s.
-In this style, artists explored powerful emotion through the use of striking colors and aesthetic brushstrokes, as demonstrated in the works of Jackson Pollock.
-After this, Neo-Expressionism started to develop in the late 1970s and 1980s in reaction to the Conceptual Art and Minimalist art that existed at the time, displaying the far-reaching influence of Expressionism.
+An important avant-garde development of Expressionism was Abstract Expressionism, which originated in the post-war era in the United States, between the 1940s and 1950s.
+In this style, artists explored powerful emotions through the use of striking colors and aesthetic brushstrokes, as demonstrated in the works of Jackson Pollock.
+After this, Neo-Expressionism started to develop in the late 1970s and 1980s as a reaction to the Conceptual art and Minimalist art movements that existed at the time, displaying the far-reaching influence of Expressionism.

 Expressionism Art in Other Forms

-Due to the rapid expansion of Expressionism Art, this style influenced the development of a variety of other art forms.
-Of these different forms, the most notable artistic spheres where characteristics of Expressionism can be seen is in cinema and drama.
+Due to the rapid expansion of Expressionism art, this style influenced the development of a variety of other art forms.
+Of these different forms, the most notable artistic spheres, where characteristics of Expressionism can be seen includes cinema and drama.

-Initially, most Expressionist films were developed due to the alienation that Germany experienced leading up to the start of World War One.
-However, a demand for this experimental film genre soon began to grow and by the early 1920s, German Expressionist Cinema had reached an international audience.
+Initially, most Expressionist films were developed due to the alienation that Germany experienced leading up to the start of World War I, however, a demand for this experimental film genre soon began to grow and by the early 1920s, German Expressionist Cinema had reached an international audience.
 This led to many European filmmakers playing around with the techniques of Expressionist cinema when producing various films.